Heosimcheong Spa

-Heosimcheong Spa (허심청) is said to be the largest hot spring fed spa in Asia.
+Heosimcheong (Korean: 허심청; Hanja: 虛心廳)) is a hot spring and spa in Oncheon-dong, Dongnae District, Busan, South Korea.

-Located about 10 km north of downtown Busan, South Korea in its Dongnae district, it has facilities to accommodate 3000 guests on five floors.
+Located about 10km north of downtown Busan, Heosimcheong has facilities to accommodate 3,000 guests on five floors.
 Known to have been bathed in by kings of Silla (57 BCE – 935 CE), the spring has been developed into a 4,300 m2 urban complex with 4 million visits a year.